Mikaël Charland

-Mikaël Charland is a professional Canadian football defensive back for the Edmonton Eskimos of the Canadian Football League (CFL).
-He was drafted by the Redblacks 16th overall in the second round of the 2016 CFL Draft.
+Mikaël Charland (born October 29, 1991) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).
+He was drafted by the Ottawa Redblacks 16th overall in the second round of the 2016 CFL draft.
 While he didn't dress in the game, he won his first Grey Cup championship in his rookie year when the Redblacks defeated the Stampeders in the 104th Grey Cup.
 Following his 2017 training camp release, he signed with the Montreal Alouettes in June 2017 and played for one year with them until he was released and re-signed by the Redblacks.
 He played Canadian Interuniversity Sport football for the Concordia Stingers.

+Charland signed with the Edmonton Eskimos on May 19, 2019.
+He was released on June 3, 2019.